-Any serious transgressions of the school's E-Safety Policy will be recorded and dealt in accordance with the school Behaviour Policy or for adults, the relevant Safeguarding Policy, or Staff Code of Conduct.
+Any serious transgressions of the school's E-Safety Policy will be recorded and dealt in accordance with the school pupil Behaviour Policy, or for adults the Whistleblowing Policy and Staff Code of Conduct.
+Concerns should be reported immediately to the Headteacher (or in the case of the Headteacher, the Chair of Govenors) who will investigate and may follow up with the Local Authority Designated Officer (LADO).